Website updates: The What, Why, And How

 Updating and maintaining your website regularly can improve your overall SEO and ranking, and ensures that users have a positive experience.
 Focus on dynamic content, mobile responsiveness, and page speed, when it comes to SEO updates.

-As a minimum, we suggest installing Google Analytics on your website to help you monitor your user and traffic behaviour, to look at top-performing pages and content to guide future strategies, and to take note of exit rates on certain pages.
+As a minimum, we suggest installing Google Analytics on your website to help you monitor your user and traffic behaviour, look at top-performing pages and content to guide future strategies, and take note of exit rates on certain pages.
 Google Search Console (plus Bing Webmaster Tools) is very useful if you want to dive a little deeper into your website performance.

 Using the data from these analytics to make website changes can improve your SEO, boost your visibility, and drastically improve your user experience.